 DAY THREE: Cancún Outdoor adventure + Nightlife

 Relaxation and peace of mind are easy to find in Cancún.
 But the destination is also filled with outdoor adventure options.
 Nichupté Lagoon is a pristine 75,000-acre nature reserve.
 On a jungle tour, you’ll travel to lush mangroves and turquoise waters for a snorkeling adventure like no other.
 Garrafon Park, just a 25-minute boat ride from Cancún, boasts crystal clear waters.
 You’ll look down upon an amazing underwater landscape with an incredible array of dazzling marine life and colorful reef formations.
 One of the most amazing Cancún outdoor adventures is the Underwater Museum of Art, which features dozens of underwater sculptures to explore.
 Even if you’re not ready for scuba diving, you can still see MUSA aboard a glass-bottomed boat.
 Finally, don’t miss, Isla Mujeres, eight miles off the coast of Cancún.
-You’ll find countless adventures here, from snorkeling and kayaking in crystal clear waters to ziplining through a canopy of trees.
+One of the safest areas of Cancun, here you’ll find countless adventures here, from snorkeling and kayaking in crystal clear waters to ziplining through a canopy of trees.

 After your Cancún micro-cation outdoor adventures, discover Mexico’s signature spirit — tequila!
 The Tequila Herradura Sensorial Museum showcases the modern and traditional artisanal methods of making all varieties of tequila.
 And of course, there are plenty of opportunities for tequila tasting here, too.